-Kylie Thomas is a researcher at the Netherlands Institute for War, Holocaust and Genocide Studies (NIOD) in Amsterdam.
+Kylie Thomas is a Senior Researcher at NIOD Institute for War, Holocaust and Genocide Studies in Amsterdam and a Senior Lecturer at the Radical Humanities Laboratory, University College Cork, Ireland.
 She is the author of Impossible Mourning: HIV/AIDS and Visuality after apartheid (Wits University Press & Bucknell University Press, 2014) and co-editor of Photography in and out of Africa: Iterations with Difference (Routledge, 2016) and Women and Photography in Africa: Creative Practices and Feminist Challenges (Routledge, 2020).
 She has held numerous research fellowships, including the European Institutes for Advanced Study Junior Research Fellowship at the Institute for Human Sciences, Vienna, Austria in 2017-2018; a British Academy International Visiting Research Fellowship at the University of Brighton in 2018-2019 and a Marie Skłodowska-Curie Individual Research Fellowship at NIOD (2019-2021).
-She writes about visual activism, feminist, queer and anti-racist movements, resistance and protest, and South Africa during and after apartheid.
+She writes about visual activism, feminist, LGBT and anti-racist movements, resistance and protest, and South Africa during and after apartheid.
 Her current research centres on four Jewish women photographers working at the time of the Second World War.
+She co-directs the NIOD ImageLab with Kees Ribbens.

 Kees Ribbens is a senior researcher at the Netherlands Institute for War, Holocaust and Genocide Studies (NIOD) in Amsterdam and an endowed professor of Popular historical culture of Global Conflicts and Mass Violence at Erasmus University Rotterdam.
 His interest is in how memories of war, genocide and mass violence in the twentieth and twenty-first centuries are represented in words and images.
 More generally, he looks at how individuals, groups and societies appropriate these histories, revealing a diverse range of contemporary meanings of memory.
 He is fascinated by the ways in which the Second World War is given meaning, represented and appropriated, each time anew, across various communities.